Sun Life buys Ryan Labs in quest for U.S. pension assets

 A liability-driven investment strategy involves calculating the future needs of a client like a pension fund and designing a portfolio that can meet those needs with the appropriate amount of risk.

-Sun Life rival Manulife Financial Corp last year agreed to buy the Canadian assets of Britain’s Standard Life for nearly $4 billion in deal seen as giving Manulife additional liability-driven expertise.
+Sun Life rival Manulife Financial Corp (MFC.TO) last year agreed to buy the Canadian assets of Britain’s Standard Life SL.L for nearly $4 billion in deal seen as giving Manulife additional liability-driven expertise.

 Sun Life Chief Investment Officer Steve Peacher said on Wednesday that while the insurer felt it had the expertise to start up a Canadian asset management business that could serve pension funds and similar investors, it made more sense to buy an experienced provider to enter the U.S. market.